Nortek Navigation Days: connecting our global navigation community

-The Boston Navigation Day concluded the global series of Navigation Days for 2022
+The Boston Navigation Day on 15 November concluded the global series of Navigation Days for 2022

 With the expanding subsea vehicle market becoming increasingly varied, Nortek used its unique position as a common ground between many vehicle designers, integrators and operators to bring together knowledge and experiences from the latest advancements in this space.